alexsilvar/RobotSoccerLib/README.md

 public interface IComunicacao<EtoCRobo>
 ```

--- Construction --

 # The Pilot Class

-The **Pilot** is the class wich defines which are the specific **Control** dependencies.
+The **Pilot** is the class where the **Control** generic types are defined specifically.
 Here is instantiated a Control object.
-The Pilot will lock the Controle generic types and define the specific data types.
-Basically the pilot setup the generic Control with specifc types.

 Alone the Pilot cannot do anything and the Control cannot work without the Pilot.

-A pilot need to be developed with some of yours dependencies or at least use someone specific types.
+A pilot need to be developed after define it's dependencies.
+Thease dependencies can be any kind of object.
+For example the generic **PlaceToDraw** can be a PictureBox from System.Drawing library, and **VtoERobo** a custom developed class or struct.

+## Setting up the Control

-Here is defined a Control member variable using the defined by Pilot types liike:
+Now the pilot must turn on the engine (get ready to fly... soccer).
+So a Control member variable must be created using the desired types.
 ```
-Controle<MyImgType, MyVtoERobo, MyEtoCRobo, MyVtoEBola, MyVtoECampo, MyPlaceToDraw> controle;
+Controle<MyImg, MyVtoERobo, MyEtoCRobo, MyVtoEBola, MyVtoECampo, MyPlaceToDraw> controle;
 ```

 The "My" Types are defined by the Pilot **Developer**.
 It must be created providing the information type and